 - Practical application as opposed to definition based;

-- Relevant to your SMS program;
+- Relevant to your SMS and type of operations;

 - Features end of course assessments;

-- More active and less listening; and
+- More active and less listening;

-- Includes take home materials for reference.
+- Includes take home materials for reference; and

 8 – How to Monitor Effectiveness of SMS Training